A full scholarship to exceptional students

 Essay 2:The Caroline Scholars Program is dedicated to building leaders who are committed to improving the social quality of community life.
 Scholars engage in discussions on causes and resolutions to social justice issues.
 Identify one social justice issue about which you are passionate and explain how becoming a Caroline Scholar could help you work to more fully understand and combat that issue.

 3. Complete an on-campus interview (selected students).
 Finalists will be required to come to campus for a 30 minute, in-person interview with the scholarship selection committee.
-Interviews will be held on-campus.
+Interviews will be held on-campus during the morning of Saturday, January 27th, 2018.

 Contact the Admission Office with Questions